-Minor Spills Environmental hazard - contain spillage.
-Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite.
-Wipe up.
-Place in a suitable, labelled container for waste disposal.
-Major Spills Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
-Stop leak if safe to do so.
-Contain spill with sand, earth or vermiculite.
-Collect recoverable product into labelled containers for recycling.
-Neutralise/decontaminate residue (see Section 13 for specific agent).
-Collect solid residues and seal in labelled drums for disposal.
-Wash area and prevent runoff into drains.
-After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
-If contamination of drains or waterways occurs, advise emergency services.
-Environmental hazard - contain spillage.
+▶ Clear area of personnel and move upwind.

+- Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - Consider evacuation (or protect in place).
+Major Spills - No smoking, naked lights or ignition sources. - Increase ventilation. - ▶ Stop leak if safe to do so.
+Water spray or fog may be used to disperse /absorb vapour. - Contain spill with sand, earth or vermiculite. - Use only spark-free shovels and explosion proof equipment. - Collect recoverable product into labelled containers for recycling. - Absorb remaining product with sand, earth or vermiculite. - Collect solid residues and seal in labelled drums for disposal. - Wash area and prevent runoff into drains. - ▶ If contamination of drains or waterways occurs, advise emergency services.